gsdriver/blackjack-strategy/README.md

     hitSoft17:true,             // Does dealer hit soft 17
     surrender:"late",           // Surrender offered - none, late, or early
     double:"any",               // Double rules - none, 10or11, 9or10or11, any
+    doubleRange:[0,21],         // Range of values you can double,
-    doubleAfterSplit:true,      // Can double after split - none, 10or11, 9or10or11, any
+                                // if set supercedes double (v1.1 or higher) doubleAfterSplit:true,      // Can double after split
     resplitAces:false,          // Can you resplit aces
-    offerInsurance:true,        // Insurance is offered
+    offerInsurance:true,        // Is insurance offered
-    numberOfDecks:6,            // Number of decks in play maxSplitHands:4,            // Maximum number of hands you can have due to splits strategyComplexity:"basic"  // basic, advanced, or exactComposition - how closely Basic Strategy is followed }
+    numberOfDecks:6,            // Number of decks in play maxSplitHands:4,            // Max number of hands you can have due to splits strategyComplexity:"basic"  // basic, advanced, or exactComposition (see below) }
 ```